Criminal Record Checks 101

 Background screening is important because it protects a company’s property, assets, reputation, brand and ultimately its biggest asset, the people.
 The Sterling Talent Solutions’ 2016 Background Screening Trends and Best Practices Report found that 40% of the survey respondents still do not conduct background screening.
 For those that do screen, the number one reason for conducting background screening checks is improving or meeting regulatory compliance (67%) followed by improving the quality of hires (59%), company reputation (53%) and enhanced workplace safety and security (50%).

-Each organisation is unique and requires unique solutions for the hiring process to allow companies to hire with confidence.
+Each organization is unique and requires unique solutions for the hiring process to allow companies to hire with confidence.
 There are many types of background screening checks from criminal record checks to education and employment verifications to social media screening.
 Each type of check has specific practical considerations and compliance matters that must be followed.

 What is a Criminal Record Check?